 This is the rough, cottony feeling you get when your saliva flow slows.
 If you feel that, check your breath.
 You are a prime candidate for bad breath.
 Some causes of dry mouth can be mouth breathing, alcohol or coffee consumption, and medications (more on that in a moment).

 Helpful as they are intended to be, the medicines you take may cause your breath to reek.
 Many medications create side effects that dehydrate and lead to dry mouth.
 Some of these medicines include antihistamines, antidepressants, anticholinergics, anorexiants, antihypertensives, antipsychotics, anti-Parkinson agents, diuretics and sedatives.

 Smoking, especially cigarette smoking, creates a chronic ‘smoker’s breath’.
 In the best cases, this odor smells of the tobacco and chemicals… and that's not very good.
 The long term effects are much worse.
 Researchers found the chemicals and compounds released from smoking lead to dry mouth and reduced salivary flow.
 Both of these lead to a build-up of bad bacteria which can result in bad breath.
 Smoking can also lead to periodontal disease and cancers of the mouth.
-Bad breath would be the least of your problems once these develop.
+Bad breath would be the least of your concerns once these develop.

 7. Uncleaned Dentures or Dental Appliances